jangler/oracles-randomizer/doc/seasons_notes.md

 - Anything that gives an explicit in-game warning (these are also potential softlocks)
 - Required damage (damage boosts, falling in pits)
-- Farming rupees or ore chunks, assuming you spend them optimally
+- Farming rupees for major purchases (150+), or farming for minor purchases without sword, shovel, bracelet, boomerang, or fool's ore.
 - Getting a new type of mystical seed from anything other than a seed tree
 - Getting initial bombs from regenerating plants
 - Lighting torches using mystery seeds